What you will study

 Block 5 is taught mainly online because its focus is the link between technology, resources and the environment in relation to development.
 It asks how equitable development can be sustained in a world of finite resources, where demand for energy especially is pressing and where issues such as climate change threaten past, present and future gains.
 The block analyses in a hands-on way – via an online role play – how diversity and difference across the world might be turned into a source of knowledge and appropriate action.

-Finally Block 6 concludes the module through revision and integrating study material, and encourages you to think critically about ‘ways forward'.
+Finally the module concludes through revision and integrating study material, and encourages you to think critically about ‘ways forward'.
 It provides you with the opportunity to reflect upon and consolidate your understanding of:

 - the links between power, development theories and practice